Adaptive Layerwise Perturbation: Unifying Off-Policy Corrections for LLM RL: Proof for Theorem

 Then for any $x, a$, we have

-where the last inequality is from the fact that the measure of set satisfying $\mathcal{I}(x, \theta) \ge c/2 \cdot b$ equals to $C$, and for a Gaussian distribution, the probability on such set is smaller than the probability on a zero-center ball with volume $C$.
-Combing this fact with the assumption in \eqref{eq:cond}, we could derive the last inequality.
+where the last inequality is from the fact that the measure of the set satisfying $\mathcal{I}(x, \theta) \ge c/2 \cdot b$ equals $C$, and for a Gaussian distribution, the probability on such a set is smaller than the probability on a zero-center ball with volume $C$.
+Combining this fact with the assumption in \eqref{eq:cond}, we derive the last inequality.

 While $\epsilon \le \frac{c}{2}$, we can finish the proof.